Traveling survival guide to help every musician keep their gear safe and sanity intact.

 Connie Yerbic is a musician, songwriter, entrepreneur, and founding member of the band Skonnie Music.

-Skonnie is a rock metal band created by Vocalist/Flutist/Songwriter Connie Yerbic and Guitarist/Composer Sal Moretta.
+Skonnie is a symphonic power metal band created by Vocalist/Flutist/Songwriter Connie Yerbic and Guitarist/Composer Sal Moretta.
 The band creates and composes original melodic metal music with technically complex, melodic shred guitar solos.
 Skonnie Music promotes the positive, healing potential of music, provides music industry-related guidance and training, and will soon release precision sound Amptopia Amps™ for guitars.